Armistice of Malta

-The Armistice of Malta, or referred to as the Additional Conditions for the Armistice with Italy in Italy and the Instrument of Surrender of Italy by the Allies, was a written agreement which was signed on 29 September 1943 by Italy and the Allies in the latter of World War II.
+The Armistice of Malta, or referred to as the Additional Conditions for the Armistice with Italy in Italy and the Italian Instrument of Surrender by the Allies, was a written agreement which was signed on 29 September 1943 by Italy and the Allies in the latter of World War II.
 The documents was the modification of the signed Armistice of Cassibile, an armistice which was signed on 3 September 1943 in Cassibile, Sicily.

 It was signed by Marshal Pietro Badoglio for Italy, and General Dwight D. Eisenhower for the Allies, at Malta aboard the British battleship HMS Nelson.
 The armistice was also referred to as the Long Armistice in Italy, which the shorter version of the long armistice was already signed at the Armistice of Cassibile.

 Background

 After the Fall of the Fascist regime in Italy, Benito Mussolini was ousted and arrested by King Victor Emmanuel III and replaced as Prime Minister of Italy by Badoglio.
 The Italians had begun to contact the Allies to cease hostilities between them.
 On 3 September, the Armistice of Cassibile was signed by General Giuseppe Castellano on behalf of Badoglio and General Walter Bedell Smith on behalf of Eisenhower (Supreme Allied commander for the Mediterranean theatre).
 The armistice was to take effect on 8 September per the Badoglio Proclamation.

 Before the armistice, Germany had already been distrustful of Italy, since it believed that Italy was secretly negotiating with the Allies for a separate peace.
 After the Badoglio Proclamation, with the armistice to take effect on 8 September.
 Germany began Operation Achse that same day, a campaign to disarm Italian forces and occupy Italy.
 Badoglio and the King fled Rome before the Germans captured the city and went to Brindisi, both of which were controlled by the Allies.
 On 23 September, the Italian Social Republic was established by the Germans with Mussolini, after a German force led by SS Obersturmbannführer Otto Skorzeny rescued him from Campo Imperatore, as the head of state.